 Conducted a simple transport-and-fate analysis at a metal recycling facility in LaCrosse, Wisconsin, to develop soil cleanup levels for tetrachloroethene.
 The soil cleanup level was used to negotiate a finding of no further action for the residual tetrachloroethene-contaminated soil.

-Developed a risk-based approach for Wayne Reclamation & Recycling, Inc., in Columbia, Indiana, for developing cleanup objectives for soil and groundwater at as part of the RD/RA.
+Developed a risk-based approach for Wayne Reclamation & Recycling, Inc., in Columbia, Indiana, for developing cleanup objectives for soil and groundwater as part of the Remedial Design/Remedial Action (RD/RA).
 Used a transport-and-fate model to develop more realistic and achievable soil cleanup objectives for volatile organic compounds.